dashbase/dashbase-quickstart/README.md

 ### SSH to worker nodes in the swarm cluster created by Docker for AWS

 Docker for AWS deploys worker nodes with a security group which only allows access within the nodes in the cluster.
 Therefore, in order to ssh to a worker node, you either need to ssh to a manager node with the ssh agent (e.g., `ssh -A -i {{ KEY }} docker@{{ MANAGER NODE's PUBLIC IP}}`) and then ssh to a worker node via its private IP, or modify the security group of worker nodes to accept port 22 from outside.

+### Changing tag to use `nightly`

+The `latest` tag is the equivalent to the latest released version of Dashbase.
+To use the `nightly` tag, change all services in `docker-stack-core.yml` that have the `latest` tag to `nightly` and re-deploy the stack.

+To change table tag, you can either specify the `--tag nightly` option when running the `create_table` tool, or you can manually change the tags within your stack yaml from `latest` to `nightly`.